site: limits search results to a specific website.

 Google advanced search operators make your searches more specific.
 They use special commands that give you more detailed search results for a much narrower search that make regular search results look fluffy.

-The search operators refine searches based on coding language that offer you shortcuts to getting defined search results.
+The google search operators refine searches based on coding language that offers you shortcuts to getting defined search results.

-The results can offer insights into keywords and help find SEO opportunities by narrowing your search.
+The results can offer insights into keywords and help find SEO opportunities by narrowing your search and getting deeper results.

 Also, consider looking at Google Basic Search Operators as they still offer more powerful search results.